bajamircea/cpp-play/src/coro_st_lib/README.md

     - removing node from timer heap (e.g. when timer cancelled)
   - this is somehow similar to a scheduler in the sender/receiver framework
-- `chain_context.h`
-  - `chain_context`
-    - holds data for a cancellable chain:
-      - the cancellation token
-      - a node that can be used to schedule callbacks
 - `completion.h`
   - `completion`
     - holds the completion functions: